 Most employers in South Carolina have workers’ compensation insurance to provide medical care and other benefits to those injured on the job.
-An injured worker can recover compensation for medical expenses and lost earnings, and disability benefits, regardless of who caused the workplace accident.
+An injured worker can recover compensation for medical expenses and a portion of lost earnings, and disability benefits, regardless of who caused the workplace accident.
 Families of workers killed in workplace accidents may also be eligible to receive death benefits.

 If your employer or the insurance company is disputing your right to workers’ compensation benefits, you should have a knowledgeable workers’ compensation lawyer review the details of the accident and explain your legal rights.